Enhancing Boolean networks with continuous logical operators and edge tuning: Methods

 \subsection{Implementation}

-In this work, $k$ is not the time, it only represents the iterations performed during a run.
+In the present work, $k$ is not the time, it only represents the iterations performed during a run.
 Although quantifying time through $k$ is possible, here the goal is to visualize sequences of events linked by causal connections without time quantification.
-To do so, $k_{0}=1$ and $k_{end}=50$: $49$ iterations are performed during a run.
-Furthermore, the initial state $e_{ij}(k_{0})$ of each $e_{ij}$ is assumed to be equal to the initial state $x_{i}(k_{0})$ of its source $x_{i}$: $e_{ij}(k_{0})=x_{i}(k_{0})$.
-To illustrate the proposed logic-based modeling, it is implemented on an example with GNU Octave\footnote{\url{http://www.gnu.org/software/octave/}}.
-The code is available on GitHub\footnote{\url{https://github.com/}} at \url{https://github.com/arnaudporet/kali-sim}.
+To do so, $k_{0}=1$ and $k_{end}=50$.
+The initial state $e_{ij}(k_{0})$ of each edge $e_{ij}$ is assumed to be equal to the initial state $x_{i}(k_{0})$ of its source node $x_{i}$: $e_{ij}(k_{0})=x_{i}(k_{0})$.
+To illustrate the proposed logic-based modeling approach, it is implemented on a toy network using R \cite{R}.
+The code is freely available on GitHub at \url{https://github.com/arnaudporet/smoosim}.